markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![git status](./assets/step1/400-git-status.png)

-`git status` is a great way to quickly check what files have changed since the last time you "saved."
-Granted, we haven't saved, or commited, anything yet, so this information may be a little confusing.
-On branch master?
+`git status` is a great way to quickly check what files have changed since your last commit (or saved snapshot).
+Granted, we haven't commited anything yet, so this information may be a little confusing.
+And why is it saying we're on branch master?
 Did we make a branch called master?
 By default, every repository comes with a master branch.
 We won't worry about creating additional branches just yet, so it's fine to leave it as is.
 But this information also lists `index.html` under "Untracked files."

 The thing about Git is that it only cares about files you tell it to care about.
 In other words, files you tell it to track.
 Well, we definitely care about `index.html`, so let's add it to Git's tracking: